IgnaceMaes/MaterialSkin/README.md

 ### 1. Add the library to your project

-> This will be available as a updated nuget package, but I'm still working on this part
+There are a few methods to add this lib:

+#### The Easy way

+Search for MaterialSkin.2 on the Nuget Package manager inside VisualStudio and add it to your project.

+#### Manual way

+Download the precompiled DLL available on the releases section and add it as a external reference on your project.

+#### Compile from the latest master

-A way of doing this step is by cloning the project from GitHub, compiling the library yourself and adding it as a reference.
+Clone the project from GitHub, then add the MaterialSkin.csproj to your own solution, then add it as a project reference on your project.

-Precompiled DLL is available at the releases section

 ### 2. Add the MaterialSkin components to your ToolBox